Cabinet reshuffle: S. Iswaran is new Minister for Communications and Information

 Mr Iswaran was one of the youngest People's Action Party candidates to be fielded in the 1997 General Election when he made his political debut, but is now the most politically experienced of the Fourth Generation leaders - having been elected four times since 1997.

-A former civil servant, he was the first appointed chief executive officer of self-help group Singapore Indian Development Association (Sinda) before joining politics.
+A former civil servant, he was the first appointed chief executive officer of self-help group Singapore Indian Development Association (Sinda) before entering politics.

 Mr Iswaran, who was managing director of Temasek Holdings between 1998 and 2006, had previously held positions in the ministries of Home Affairs and Education and served on Government Parliamentary Committees.